ballerina-attic/docs-ballerina-vscode-extension/README.md

 To see the documentation site, go to [https://wso2.com/choreo/docs/](https://wso2.com/ballerina/vscode/docs/).

-## Contribute to Choreo documentation
+## Contribute to Ballerina VS Code extension documentation

 Before you contribute, read the following guidelines to understand how you can start contributing: